glburman/ListPagerRazorLibrary/README.md

     /* Note - ListPagerArrows and ListPagerDropdown require instances of their own Models,
     *  ListPagerArrowModel and ListPagerDropDownModel, and are therefore perhaps best
+    *  invoked as ViewComponents where the mode;ls are sintantiated automatically.
+    *
-    *  invoked as ViewComponents.
-All others require a ListPagerModel instance which
+    *  All other View Components require a ListPagerModel instance which
     *  is typically passed to the container ListPager.cstml or _ListPager.cshtml
+    *
     *  See _ListPager.cshtml and ListPager.cshtml for example usage.
     */
     ```

-## View Components In The Library
+## Library View Components

-View components are provided for each major element of the pager;
+View components are provided for each major element of the pager, as well as for the default composition of the Pager itself.

 **ListPagerArrows**

-    Backward and Forward single and double arrows
+* Backward and Forward single and double arrows

-    Note - reqires an instance of ListPagerArrowModel which is automatically instantiated
+* Note - requires an instance of **ListPagerArrowModel** which is automatically instantiated
     when Invoked as a View Component but must be manually instantiated when used as a
     Partial View.

 **ListPagerPageOf**

-    The typical 'Page N of T' display
+* The typical 'Page N of T' display
-    Toggle with 'ListPagerModel.ShowPageOf''

 **ListPagerLinks**

-    A series of N linked page numbers
+* A series of N linked page numbers
-    ListPagerModel.MaxPageLinks determines maximum N to be displayed
+* **ListPagerModel.MaxPageLinks** determines maximum N to be displayed

 **ListPagerRecords**

-    A 'N of T records' display, suitable for filtered data sets
+* A 'N of T records' display, suitable for filtered data sets
-    Toggle with ListPagerModel.ShowRecordsOf
-    Typically ListPagerModel.IsFiltered is in use with this
+* Typically **ListPagerModel.IsFiltered** is in use with this

 **ListPagerDropdown**

-    A configurable drop-down menu of incremental page jumps
+* A configurable drop-down menu of incremental page jumps
-    Toggle with "ListPagerModel.ShowDropDown"
-    "ListPagerModel.DropDownIncrement" determines generated jump increments
+  **ListPagerModel.DropDownIncrement** determines generated jump increments

-    Note - reqires an instance of ListPagerDropdownModel which is automatically instantiated
+* Note - requires an instance of ListPagerDropdownModel which is automatically instantiated
 when Invoked as a View Component but must be manually instantiated when used as a
 Partial View.

 **ListPagerPageSize**

-    A page-size UI element to allow user-setting of ListPagerModel.PageSize
+* A page-size UI element to allow user-setting of **ListPagerModel.PageSize**
-    Toggle with "ListPagerModel.ShowPageSize"

 **ListPagerPostForm**

-    For convenience in POST scenarios, includes all ListPagerModel properties
+* For convenience in POST scenarios, includes all **ListPagerModel** properties

+**ListPager**
-**ListPager** itself comes in two flavours both of which can be overridden, or ignored, typically to change Layout:
+* the pager itself comes in two flavours both of which can be overridden, typically to
+    change composition and/or Layout:

-    Pages/Shared/Components/ListPager.cshtml and uses the above sub-views as View Components
+    * **Pages/Shared/Components/ListPager.cshtml** - uses the above views as View Components

-    Pages/Shared/_ListPager.cshtml and uses the above sub-views as Partial Views
+    * **Pages/Shared/_ListPager.cshtml** - uses the above views as Partial Views

-## Partial Views In The Library

-    While any of the library's View Components can be invoked as Partial Views, the library also contains these Partial Views;

-**_ListPagerShort**

-    Implements the pager as a simple range (ul) of page numbers and elipses that provide movement up and down the full range of data pages.

-**_ListPagerSHeets**

-    Implements the pager in a format suitable for paging through a document, for example a blog entry.

-**_ListPager**

-    The full blown ListPager that implements all of it's features as Partial Views

 ## ListPagerModel C# Class

-ListPagerModel.cs is required to implement the pager.
+**ListPagerModel.cs** is required to implement the pager.
 See Examples for implemenation details.
-In summary it provides the following method and properties:
+In summary it provides the following properties, and single method:

+### Toggles

+The following **ListPagerModel** Boolean properties are available to trigger display/non-display of individual
+View Components in the composed Pager.

+**NOTE** that use of the toggles is manual - you must specify their values in your code and,
+if you are overriding **ListPager.cshtml** or composing your own pager, you must use them in
+conditional (if) statements within the composed ListPager to give them effect.

+**ShowPageOf**
+* Intended to toggle "ListPagerPageOf" display, default **false**

+**ShowDropDown**
+* Intended to toggle "ListPagerDropdown" display, default **false**

+**ShowRecordsOf**
+* Intended to  toggle "ListPagerRecords" display, default **false**

+**ShowPageSize**
+* Intended to toggle "ListPagerPageSize" display, default **true**

+### Required Method

 **CheckBoundaries()**

-    The only method in the class, it is importantly responsible for checking/setting
+* The only method in the class, it is importantly responsible for checking/setting
-    page boundaries and ListPagerModel.PageCount
+    page boundaries and **ListPagerModel.PageCount**.

-    **There is intentionally no other setter for ListPagerModel.PageCount as it is
+* **IMPORTANT** - there is intentionally no other setter for **ListPagerModel.PageCount** as it is
-    imperative that you call this prior to returning data or a view.**
+    **imperative** that you call this prior to returning data or a view.

-**PageCount**

-No public setter, this can only be set by calling the "CheckBoundaries()" method

-**PageNumber**

-Always ask "pager.js" to set this, via client Pager State, with "pager.goToPage(N)" which
-fires a paging event. ** NOTE** that the JS "pager.setActivePage(N)" pager method is pure UI update, no paging
-event is issued and it may be deprecated in a future version.
+### Other User-Settable Properties

+**TotalRecords**
+* Total unfiltered records in the dataset, as in: **myDataSet.Count()**
+* **CheckBoundaries()** will set this to '0' if you leave it null

 **MaxPageLinks**

-Maximum number of page-numbered links in the "ListPagerLinks" view
+* Maximum number of page-numbered links in the **ListPagerLinks.cshtml** view

-**TotalRecords**

-Total unfiltered records in the dataset, as in: "myDataSet.Count()"
-CheckBoundaries() will set this to '0' if you leave it null

-**FilteredRecordCount**

-Defaults to TotalRecordCount if null.
-It impacts the IsFiltered flag which is typically
-used to determine ListPagerModel.ShowRecordsOf state (i.e. toggle the ListPagerRecords view)

 **PageSize**

-Rows per page, see the "ListPagerPageSize" view and "ListPagerModel.ShowPageSize" toggle property.
+* Rows per page, used in the **ListPagerPageSize.cshtml** view

 **MaxPageSize**

-Maximum value for the Page Size ui input, enforced by the "ListPagerModel.PageSize" setter.
+* Maximum value for the Page Size ui input, enforced by the **ListPagerModel.PageSize** setter.

 **MinPageSize**

-Minimum value for the Page Size ui input, enforced by the "ListPagerModel.PageSize" setter.
+* Minimum value for the Page Size ui input, enforced by the **ListPagerModel.PageSize** setter.

-**PageSizeInputId **
+**PageSizeInputId**

-DOM id of the Page Size input box living in the "ListPagerPageSize" view
+* DOM id of the Page Size input box living in the **ListPagerPageSize** view

 **PostTarget**

-The URL target to POST "ListPagerPostForm" to, not required if you are not using that form
+* The URL target to POST **ListPagerPostForm** to, not required if you are not using that form

 **DropDownIncrement**

-The increment between page number links in the "ListPagerDropdown" view
+* The increment between page number links in the **ListPagerDropdown** view

-**ShowPageOf**

-Toggle "ListPagerPageOf" display, default **false**

-**ShowDropDown**

-Toggle "ListPagerDropdown" display, default **false**

-**ShowRecordsOf**

-Toggle "ListPagerRecords" display, default **false**

-**ShowPageSize**

-Toggle "ListPagerPageSize" display, default **true**
+**Sort State**
+* for convenience if you are providing a single column sort, you can carry its state in these ListPagerModel props

+    * **SortDirection**
+    * **SortColumn**

+## Other Properties

+**PageCount**
+* No public setter, this can only be set by calling the **CheckBoundaries()** method

+**PageNumber**
+* Technically you can set this, but you should **always** ask **pager.js** instead,
+    via client Pager State, with **pager.goToPage(N)** which
+    fires a paging event.

+* **WARNING** - the pager.js **setActivePage(N)** method results in a direct UI update, no paging
+    event is issued.
+It may be deprecated in a future version.

+**FilteredRecordCount**
+* Defaults to TotalRecordCount if null.
+It impacts the **IsFiltered** flag which is typically
+    used to determine **ListPagerModel.ShowRecordsOf** state (i.e. toggle the ListPagerRecords view)

 **IsFiltered**

-No setter - Getter returns a comparison of the "ListPagerModel.TotalRecords" and
+* No setter - Getter returns a comparison of the **ListPagerModel.TotalRecords** and
-"ListPagerModel.FilteredRecordCoount" property values
+    **ListPagerModel.FilteredRecordCount** property values

-and for convenience

-**SortDirection**
-**SortColumn**

-If you are providing a single column sort, you can carry its state in those ListPagerModel props

 ### Pull Requests and Maintenance

 Any errors or omissions please do let me know.

 I may or may not update this over time, but requests or suggestions are also welcome.

 ### Credits